Ravenbrook/mps/procedure/review.rst

 except insofar as it is necessary to develop ways to *prevent* those defects.

-_`.brainstorm.raise`: Raises each major defect in turn, reminding participants of the issue, and asking how it happened and what could have prevented it.
+_`.brainstorm.raise`: Raise each major defect in turn, reminding participants of the issue, and asking how it happened and what could have prevented it.